 7. Active underwriter's emoluments

-The aggregate amount of remuneration paid to and for the benefit of the active underwriter which was recharged to syndicate 3623 was \$0.1m (2021: \$0.1m).
+The aggregate amount of remuneration paid to and for the benefit of the active underwriter which was recharged to Syndicate 3623 was nil (2022: \$0.1m) and is included within net operating expenses.

 8. Net investment return